 Gastric protective drugs form a mucus that protect the stomach, preventing the burning sensation and pain that occurs due to poor digestion.

 The organism has a mechanism in which it produces a protective mucus in the stomach, preventing the acid from attacking it.
 However, in some cases, the production of this mucus may decrease, leading to aggression of the walls of the stomach.
-The gastric shields that can be used to replace this mucus are sucralfate and bismuth salts that improve the defense mechanisms of the stomach and form a protective barrier.
+The gastric shields that can be used to replace this mucus are sucralfate and bismuth salts that can improve the defense mechanisms of the stomach and form a protective barrier.

-These medicines should not be used without a doctor's appointment or follow-up.
+These medications should not be used without a doctor's appointment or follow-up.
 In addition, there are more specific cases where other medications may be prescribed.
 Find out which are the most common causes for stomach pain.

 Home remedies for stomach pain